cjsharp4/GleamGlumScraper/README.md

 --Some Quick Notes--

-I have fixed previous bugs when running the script on windows.
+I have fixed previous bugs that occurred when running the script on windows.

 --How to run the script--